 Justin is one of only a handful of lawyers in Ireland who is a Fellow of the International Academy of Family Lawyers.
 He studied law at Trinity and qualified as a Solicitor in 1994 with Matheson Ormsby Prentice.
 Following qualification he completed an MBA before working with AIB Corporate Finance and with Herbert Smith Solicitors in London.
 Justin left Herbert Smith to return to Ireland in 1999.
 He has specialised in the area of family law for many years with Hayes Solicitors before leaving there in early 2012 to set up his own specialist practice.

 Former Chairman of the Family Law Committee of the Dublin Solicitors Bar Association and is a former member of the Executive Committee of the Family Lawyers Association.
-He is also a member of the Family and Child Law Committee of the Law Society of Ireland.
+He is also a former member of the Family and Child Law Committee of the Law Society of Ireland.
 Justin is also admitted as a Solicitor in England and Wales and is trained in Collaborative Law.

 Justin has many years of experience acting in a wide range of family law cases in the District, Circuit and High Courts, including many reported landmark cases.
 For example, he has advised clients in relation to the following: